iakhileshsoni/iakhileshsoni/README.md

-1. My primary working technology is Python and Django
+1. My primary working technology is Python and Generative AI

 2. Passionate for learning & exploring new Technologies.